Oku-Matsushima Trail Course

 Nobiru Baum Cake

 Made with wheat and rice flour grown in the Nobiru area of Higashi- Matsushima, this type of Baumkuchen ring cake is made by the farmers themselves.
-Nobiru Baum comes in three varieties: soft, hard and children’s, with large sizes and ones that fit in the palm of your hand, making them perfect for souvenirs or sending as a present.
+The Nobiru Baum Cake comes in varieties such as soft, hard and child, in sizes from large to ones that fit the palm of your hand, making it perfect for souvenirs and gifts.

 ○Nobiru Village Direct Sales Store